ritika24-s/WannaBet/Readme.md

+This is a flask application for sportsbook product which is responsible for managing sports, events and selections.
+Currently, the app has no good UI, only a layout template for it.

+## Running the application locally

 ### Package Download Manager -
 To download libraries, [pip](https://pip.pypa.io/en/stable/) has been used and is advised.
 Make sure it is installed.

 ## Create Virtual Environment